 After washing your hands with soap and water, clean the area with warm water.
 Don’t pick at the area, as it can cause further irritation or bleeding.

 Your piercer may recommend you do the following during cleaning:

 - Apply a small amount of soap on the new piercing and the area for about 30 seconds.
 Thoroughly rinse afterward.

 - Use a sterile saline solution to soak the area for 5 to 10 minutes daily.

 - Use disposable, soft paper products to pat dry.

 Piercings and pregnancy If you become pregnant after having your belly button pierced, you don’t have to part with your jewelry unless it becomes uncomfortable.

 It’s normal for the area to feel sore for a few days after the piercing.
 If you’re experiencing symptoms that are unusual or that occur after the first few days, reach out to your piercer or doctor.

 The symptoms of an infection can include:

 Choosing to get a piercing is a big decision that requires a lot of aftercare.
 It can be done safely as long as you make sure to keep the area clean and free of bacteria.
-Taking care of your general health can help you heal faster and reduce your risk of developing complications.
+Taking care of your general health can help you heal faster and reduce your risk for developing complications.